Galilean moons: Origin and evolution

 The relative masses of the Jovian moons.
 Those smaller than Europa are not visible at this scale, and combined would only be visible at 100× magnification.

 Jupiter's regular satellites are believed to have formed from a circumplanetary disk, a ring of accreting gas and solid debris analogous to a protoplanetary disk.
 They may be the remnants of a score of Galilean-mass satellites that formed early in Jupiter's history.

 Simulations suggest that, while the disk had a relatively high mass at any given moment, over time a substantial fraction (several tenths of a percent) of the mass of Jupiter captured from the Solar nebula was processed through it.
 However, the disk mass of only 2% that of Jupiter is required to explain the existing satellites.
 Thus there may have been several generations of Galilean-mass satellites in Jupiter's early history.
 Each generation of moons would have spiraled into Jupiter, due to drag from the disk, with new moons then forming from the new debris captured from the Solar nebula.
 By the time the present (possibly fifth) generation formed, the disk had thinned out to the point that it no longer greatly interfered with the moons' orbits.
 The current Galilean moons were still affected, falling into and being partially protected by an orbital resonance which still exists for Io, Europa, and Ganymede.
 Ganymede's larger mass means that it would have migrated inward at a faster rate than Europa or Io.
 Tidal dissipation in the Jovian system is still ongoing and Callisto will likely be captured into the resonance in about 1.5 billion years, creating a 1:2:4:8 chain.

 Visibility

 All four Galilean moons are bright enough to be viewed from Earth without a telescope, if only they could appear farther away from Jupiter.
 (They are, however, easily distinguished with even low-powered binoculars.)
 They have apparent magnitudes between 4.6 and 5.6 when Jupiter is in opposition with the Sun, and are about one unit of magnitude dimmer when Jupiter is in conjunction.
 The main difficulty in observing the moons from Earth is their proximity to Jupiter, since they are obscured by its brightness.
-The maximum angular separations of the moons are between 2 and 10 arcminutes from Jupiter, which is close to the limit of human visual acuity.
-Ganymede and Callisto, at their maximum separation, are the likeliest targets for potential naked-eye observation.
+(Note: Jupiter is about 750 times brighter than Ganymede and about 2000 times brighter than Callisto.